-This module calculates the required time delay based on the Fourier components of the residual voltage.
+This module calculates the required time delay based on the RMS value of the fundamental Fourier component of the residual current.

 The decision logic module combines the status signals to generate the trip command of the function.

 The following description explains the details of the individual components.